-Many people want to know how much to drink for health and longevity benefits.
-They usually look to official recommendations listing maximum limits.
+Many people want to know how much to drink for health and long life benefits.
+They usually look to official guidelines listing maximum limits.
 Indeed, health professionals use them as well for guidance.

 I. The Problem